-SBR provides software developers with a significant opportunity to increase the functionality of their products and simplify the way their clients interact with government services electronically.
+Standard Business Reporting (SBR) provides software developers with a significant opportunity to increase the functionality of their products and simplify the way their clients interact with government services electronically.

-By providing a simple and secure alternative (using AUSkey, the national authentication solution) to the millions of paper forms businesses lodge each year, SBR is set to become the primary reporting mechanism for Australian, State and Territory Government agencies.
+Providing a simple and secure alternative (using AUSkey, the national authentication solution) to the millions of paper forms business lodge each year, SBR is becoming the primary reporting mechanism for Australian, State and Territory Government agencies.

-SBR is already becoming a major part of new Government initiatives, for example:

-SBR has been announced as the standard platform for the superannuation industry transactions as part of the SuperStream initiative within the Stronger Super Reforms from July 2013.
-These standards will be mandated across contributions from employers to founds; roll-over transactions between funds, and relevant reporting to the Australian Taxation Office (ATO).
+SBR is a major part of new Government initiatives.
+For example, SBR is the standard platform for superannuation industry transactions, as part of the SuperStream initiative.
+These standards will be mandated across contributions from employers to funds; roll-over transactions between funds, and relevant reporting to the Australian Taxation Office (ATO).
 Further, the ATO is moving towards SBR as its primary transaction channel.

-- SBR provides access to a single sign-on credential (AUSkey), as well as the executable code for software to use it.
+- SBR provides access to AUSkey, as well as the executable code for software to use it.

-- The SBR Taxonomy allows developers to spend less time interpreting Government legislation for incorporation in software development, as it contains a harmonised set of definitions of all items to be reported to SBR-participating agencies.
+- You won’t have to spend time interpreting government legislation to incorporate into software.
+The SBR Taxonomy contains a harmonised set of definitions of all items to be reported to SBR-participating agencies.

 Page ID: 9027